Skip to main content

 Some preliminary research has suggested that certain dietary components may help modulate hematocrit.
 For instance, naringin, a flavonoid found in grapefruit, has been observed in some studies to be associated with lower hematocrit levels.

-Additionally, curcumin, the active compound in turmeric, is a potent anti-inflammatory agent that has been noted in some contexts to potentially moderate red blood cell production, though this effect requires more research.
+Additionally, curcumin, the active compound in turmeric, is a potent anti-inflammatory agent that has been noted in some cons to potentially moderate red blood cell production, though this effect requires more research.
 These are not primary treatments, but they represent potential supportive measures that can be integrated into a balanced, whole-foods-based diet.

 Clinical Interventions for Direct Hematocrit Control